astronomer/docs/learn/get-started-with-airflow-part-2.md

 ---
-title: "Get started with Apache Airflow, Part 2: Providers, connections, and variables"
+title: "Get started with Apache Airflow®, Part 2: Providers, connections, and variables"
 sidebar_label: "Part 2: Providers, connections, and variables"
-description: "Learn the core Apache Airflow concepts of using providers and connections."
+description: "Learn the core Apache Airflow® concepts of using providers and connections."
 id: get-started-with-airflow-part-2
 ---

 import CodeBlock from '@theme/CodeBlock';
 import find_the_iss from '!!raw-loader!../code-samples/dags/get-started-with-airflow-part-2/find_the_iss.py';

-Use this tutorial after completing [Part 1: Write your first DAG](get-started-with-airflow.md) to learn about how to connect Airflow to external systems.
+Use this tutorial after completing [Part 1: Write your first DAG](get-started-with-airflow.md) to learn about how to connect Apache Airflow® to external systems.

 After you complete this tutorial, you'll be able to: